Miami Car Accident Lawyers

 One of the leading causes of car accidents is driver error.
 With the prevalence of technology, car accidents caused by distracted driving have skyrocketed.
 Even if it was caused by a driver's negligence, proving that they are liable for your injuries, damaged property, and more can be complicated, especially if there are multiple vehicles and variables involved.

 - Distracted Driving

-Arguably one of the most avoidable causes, speeding is a nationwide problem that causes accidents every day.
-When a vehicle is traveling at 10 mph over the speed limit, he or she may be unable to react to the flow of traffic properly.
+Arguably one of the most avoidable causes, speeding causes car accidents every single day.
+When a passenger vehicle is traveling at 10 mph over the speed limit, he or she may be unable to react to the flow of traffic properly.
 When speeding is done at night or in terrible weather conditions, the chances of crashing are increased exponentially.
 Drivers are always taking in their surroundings—and, whether they know it or not, they have perceived expectations.

 - Drunk Driving

 The #1 killer in American-related traffic accidents is drunk driving.
 Every weekend, thousands of people get behind the wheel intoxicated.
 The worst part of drunk driving is the fact that it injures or kills innocent people who are just driving down the road.
 In 2015, 16% of the 1,132 traffic deaths of kids aged 0 to 14 involved an alcohol-impaired driver.
 If you have been the victim of a drunk driving accident, you have the right to receive full compensation concerning your case.